dylanaraps/pure-bash-bible/README.md

 $ random_array_element "${array[@]}"
 yellow

-# You can also just pass multiple arguments.
+# Multiple arguments can also be passed.
 $ random_array_element 1 2 3 4 5 6 7
 3
 ```